 MLP

-A multilayer perceptron (MLP) is the most basic form of an neural network.
+A multi-layer perceptron (MLP) is the most basic form of an neural network.
 The basic concept is as follows, an input layer consist of all the input features for the model.
 Then the hidden nodes will process this data in such a manner that the output will be the target.
 This process is repeated many times, every time is called an epoch.
 After each epoch the backpropagation will be calculated, afterwards this backpropagation is used to update the hidden nodes (al A. H., 2020).

 During the literature study it was noted that an MLP of two hidden layers works optimally (al A. H., 2020).
 A Huber loss (SmoothL1Loss) was used for the model to optimize on.